CraigCav/mimosa-karma/README.md

 ```
 karma:
   configFile: 'karma.conf.js'
+  externalConfig: false
+  basePath: ''
+  autoWatch: true
 ```

 * `configFile`: Optional path to an external karma configuration file, see: [http://karma-runner.github.io/0.8/config/configuration-file.html].
 If an external karma configuration file is used, no other settings are needed.
+* `externalConfig`: Denotes whether or not an external karma configuration file is used, the default is false.
+* `basePath`: Base path that will be used to resolve all relative paths defined under files or exclude sections.
+The default is an empty string.
+* `autoWatch`: Enable or disable executing the tests whenever a watched file changes.
+The default is true (autowatch enabled).

 ## Example Config